Leica SL2-S Review

 Buying a Leica SL2-S in 2024

-Over the years I have switched camera systems a few times.
+Over the years, I have switched camera systems a few times.
 In the film days, it was Canon, Nikon, and Contax.
-When digital was introduced it was Canon for the longest time, especially the 5D series cameras.
-Then it was mostly Fujifilm for the following decade.
-Lately, I had a Nikon Zf for a few months since the launch last year.
+When digital was introduced, it was Canon for the longest time, especially the 5D series cameras.
+Then, it was mostly Fujifilm for the following decade.
+Lately, I have had a Nikon Zf for a few months since its launch last year.

-Leica has always been a sort of peripheral brand to me.
+Leica has always been a peripheral brand to me.
 Their cameras were either rather costly or impractical for my projects.
-2024, however, is the year when I decided to purchase a used Leica SL2-S.
+In 2024, however, I decided to purchase a used Leica SL2-S.

-Switching systems can be like a breath of fresh air but is not always practical as you may have invested in lenses and accessories for one system only to find them incompatible the next day.
+Switching systems can be like a breath of fresh air, but it is not always practical.
+You may have invested in lenses and accessories for one system only to find them incompatible the next day.
 Let’s see how things have played out after three weeks with the Leica SL2-S.

 Moving From a Nikon Zf to a Leica SL2-S

-Getting a Leica SL2-S was much more about an itch that needed to be scratched than it was a dissatisfaction with the Nikon Zf.
+Getting a Leica SL2-S was much more about scratching an itch than about dissatisfaction with the Nikon Zf.

-Several features are indeed better on the Zf such as auto focus, battery life, and it has a fully articulating screen.
+Several features are indeed better on the Zf, such as autofocus and battery life, and it has a fully articulating screen.
 I will mention a few other differences below.

 What About Fujifilm?

 I have a pre-order in place for the Fujifilm X100VI.
-My initial excitement about this camera, however, is slowly dissipating due to the wait times and insane hype, and my heart is probably wishing for an X-Pro camera update instead.
-We will have to wait till next year for the X-Pro4.
+However, my initial excitement about this camera is slowly dissipating due to the wait times and insane hype, and my heart is probably wishing for an X-Pro camera update instead.
+We will have to wait until next year for the X-Pro4.

 What Is It About Leica?

-I will not deny, there is a fair bit of mystique and history surrounding the Leica brand.
-Most of this is valid but you could argue the same about other major brands such as Canon, Nikon, and Zeiss.
+I will not deny that there is a fair bit of mystique and history surrounding the Leica brand.
+Most of this is valid, but you could argue the same about other major brands such as Canon, Nikon, and Zeiss.
 Fujifilm has a deep history.
 Most brands do.

-I did, however, visit the Henri Cartier-Bresson exhibit at Centre Pompidou during our first visit to Paris in 2014 and was inspired by his vast catalog of images captured during the last century.
+However, during our first visit to Paris in 2014, I visited the Henri Cartier-Bresson exhibit at Centre Pompidou and was inspired by his vast catalog of images captured during the last century.
 You can check our blog entry here from Paris.
-Cartier-Bresson used Leica cameras so why shouldn’t I?
+Cartier-Bresson used Leica cameras, so why shouldn’t I?

 Except for the “Play”, “FN”, “Menu”, and “Off/On” switches, none of the dials or custom buttons are named and merely blend into the camera body which has an edgy and refined style.